 Stephen graduated from Oxford in 1989 and took a doctorate from Oxford in 1992 before reading for the bar.

-Chamber and Partners 2018 said "He's a very intelligent and cerebral family lawyer.
+"He's a very intelligent and cerebral family lawyer.
 He's got a big brain and a lovely measured delivery in the courtroom, and he's really good on technically demanding cases where the law and precedent are important."

 Stephen is married with three children.
 He lives in London.